quire-io/guide/_docs/import-02-import-with-json.md

 ![import to Quire]({{ site.url }}{{ site.baseurl }}/assets/images/import-with-json/import_to_quire.png)

-Learn more details about importing data at our [blog post](https://quire.io/blog/p/Import-Your-Data-From-Other-Project-Management-Software.html).
+Read more on our blog about [importing your data to Quire](https://quire.io/blog/p/Import-Your-Data-From-Other-Project-Management-Software.html).
 {: .notice}